 Going up to Fiesole.
 A short and pleasant city bus ride up the mountain from Florence goes to Fiesole, a lovely little town with an archaeological site from Roman times.
 Fiesole has great panoramic views of Florence and some lovely walks, one through a park that has caves from an old quarry.

 Birthplace of opera composer, Giocomo Puccini in Lucca.
 The men of Puccini’s family held the post of maestro at St. Michael’s Church in Lucca for 124 years before Giocomo broke the streak by becoming one of the greatest composers of opera ever.
-The house featured Puccini’s Steinway that he used when he composed La Giocanda and told about his marriage and infidelities and his love of hunting and speedboats.
+The house featured Puccini’s Steinway that he used when he composed La Giocanda and told about his marriage and infidelities in addition to his love of hunting and speedboats.

 The food!
 Of course, the food is always a plus in Italy.
 Favorites were Il Sabatino and Il Contadina, down-home cooking places with fresh pasta served with simple, but delicious, sauces.
 Il Sabatino was one of the last restaurants Anthony Bourdain visted before he passed away in 2018.